aggarwaljuh/Housing-Prediction/README.md

 - Accuracy score improved from 0 to 2.7979e-05.

 ## Conclusion
 Ultimately, the results demonstrate that 'Per Capita Income' was the largest factor in regards to Typical Housing Value and that there isn't a strong correlation between the Covid Cases Total and Typical Housing Value despite an obvious skew in value across metro, metro-adjacent, and rural designated counties.
+The other factors do not correlated with housing costs.
 Sadly, Deep Learning didn't prove compatible with the available data due to high loss values.

 ## Future Work